Therapy for Painful Sex Dallas, TX

 Schedule Your Session

-Towards the end of our consultation call, we will go over logistics, including finding a time that works for your schedule to meet weekly for our sessions.
-Meeting weekly allows you to get the support you need for your healing journey.
+Towards the end of our consultation call, we will go over logistics, including finding a time that works for our schedules to meet for sessions.

 03

-In our sessions, we will begin to work together to understand the areas that are keeping your stuck in fear, guilt, and shame.
+In our sessions, we will begin to work together to understand the areas that are keeping you stuck in anxiety and pain.
 Let’s work together to rediscover your desire and pleasure.